 The following adverse prognostic factors for advanced classic Hodgkin lymphoma (HL) have been combined into the International Prognostic Score for advanced-stage HL:

 Even the highest-risk patients in this index have a 5-year freedom from progression rate above 60% and a 5-year overall survival (OS) rate above 70%.

-Standard Treatment Options for Advanced Classic HL
+Treatment Options for Advanced Classic HL

-Standard treatment options for advanced classic HL include the following:
+Treatment options for advanced classic HL include the following:

-Refer to Table 4 for a description of the chemotherapy regimens used to treat HL.
+See Table 4 for a description of the chemotherapy regimens used to treat HL.